This is a guest post by Monique from My Perfect Itinerary travel blog.

 For dinner, head over to Las Vegas’s new Catch restaurant and club.
 They are known for their instagram-worthy ambience, craft cocktails, and “hit me” dessert.
 Whether you are celebrating something special or not, the dessert is to die for!

-To end your Las Vegas trip with a BANG, book tickets for one of the many Cirque Du Soleil shows.
+To finish your 4 days in Las Vegas trip with a BANG, book tickets for one of the many Cirque Du Soleil shows.
 I have seen so many of these, and they get more impressive everytime.
 These shows typically last 2 hours and boy, do they pack stuff in there!
 These performers will make your jaw drop on numerous occasions and leave you wanting to see another one of their 19 shows.

 That’s a wrap!
 There so much to see in Las Vegas it’s hard to narrow it down to a long weekend.
 I feel this itinerary will give you a well-rounded experience of Las Vegas, showing you the touristy sites, luxury experiences, outdoor activities, and local spots.
 My wish to you is that you love your trip enough to come back a second time!